TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/README.md

 [![Preview Image](https://github.com/TiffanyNwanne/Medicare-Utilisation-Analysis-By-Geography/blob/main/images/Expenditure.png))](https://github.com/TiffanyNwanne/Medicare-Utilisation-Analysis-By-Geography/blob/main/images/Expenditure.png)

-## Overview
+## Project Background

-The goal of this project is to analyze average amount spent on Medicare, healthcare utilization, and demographic trends using the MS Medicare FFS Geographic Variation Public Use File (2014-2021).
-This dataset contains detailed information on Medicare payments, enrollment, hospitalization rates, and demographic characteristics across different regions in the U.S.
+Medicare, the federal health insurance program for older adults and certain younger individuals with disabilities, continues to face mounting pressure to control costs while ensuring equitable access to care.
+Policymakers and healthcare leaders have raised critical concerns about the persistent geographic variation in Medicare spending and utilization — whether these differences reflect inefficiencies, population health disparities, or structural healthcare access issues.
+This project is being led as part of a broader health policy and data science initiative aimed at understanding cost drivers and improving Medicare delivery nationwide.
+The analysis focuses on trends in average spending, utilization patterns, and demographic shifts over time — with an emphasis on identifying regions with atypical behavior, potential inefficiencies, and equity concerns.

+Key project stakeholders include:
+	•	Health Policy Analysts & Program Managers: Strategic guidance and interpretation for policy relevance
+	•	Data Analyst (Tiffany Nwanne): Responsible for data cleaning, statistical analysis, and insights synthesis
-**Key Questions Answered in This Analysis**
+	•	Data Engineers & CMS Data Architects: Supporting data access, validation, and technical infrastructure **Key Questions Answered in This Analysis**

-✅ How has Medicare spending changed over time?
+- How has Medicare spending changed over time?

-✅ Which states have the highest and lowest Medicare expenditures?
+- Which states have the highest and lowest Medicare expenditures?

-✅ What are the trends in inpatient vs. outpatient spending?
+- What are the trends in inpatient vs. outpatient spending?

-✅ How is Medicare Advantage (MA) enrollment growing?
+- How is Medicare Advantage (MA) enrollment growing?

-✅ Which states have the highest emergency department (ED) visits and hospital readmissions?
+- Which states have the highest emergency department (ED) visits and hospital readmissions?

-✅ What are the racial/ethnic trends among Medicare beneficiaries?
+- What are the racial/ethnic trends among Medicare beneficiaries?

 # **📂 Step 1: Downloading and Preparing the Data**